Real World: Go Big or Go Home

 Real World: Go Big or Go Home is the thirty-first season of MTV's reality television series Real World, which focuses on a group of diverse strangers living together for several months in a different city each season, as cameras document their lives and interpersonal relationships.
 It is the fourth season to be filmed in the Mountain States region of the United States, specifically in Nevada after The Real World: Las Vegas (2011).

 The season featured a total of eight (initially seven) people who lived in a penthouse suite in Downtown Las Vegas and follows a twist from the previous two seasons.
 Las Vegas was first reported as the location for the 31st season by the website DTLV.com on September 15, 2015.
 It is the third season of Real World to be filmed in Las Vegas and the ninth season to take place in a city that had hosted a previous season, following the twelfth and twenty-fifth seasons, which aired in 2002–03 and 2011, respectively.
 Production began on October 9, 2015, and concluded on December 16, 2015 totaling up to 70 days of filming.

 On January 13, 2016, Entertainment Weekly reported that the season will be titled Go Big or Go Home.
 An additional twist is that it features the cast members performing Road Rules-type missions in order to remain on the show.
 Unlike Road Rules, some missions will be individual-based, some will involve a portion of the group, and some will be team-based.
 The season premiered on March 17, 2016, and concluded on May 26, 2016, with the season finale, consisting of 12 episodes; it is the first season of the series to premiere simultaneously on MTV and the MTV app's livestream.

 Season changes

-On this season, all cast members will undergo missions to stay in the house (either by an individual, some or all), similar to the missions based on Road Rules.
-If one cast member chose not to do the mission, they will be forced to leave the group.
+On this season, cast members have to undergo missions to stay in the house (either by an individual, some or all), similar to the missions based on Road Rules.
+If one cast member chose not to do or fail to complete the mission, they are forced to leave the group.